ellelang/LRs/Vocabulary Grocery.md

 Mikey and I don't have a boat, so we have to fish from the docks.
 Mikey is watching the boy who's sitting in his dad's boat.
 One day Mikey will ask me for a boat...

+### 5/17/2019

+DDM 201

+- Google Ventures:one of the companies under the GOOGLE umbrella—it’s focus is investing in companies that will become big/successful in the future
+- What he deems best:what he thinks is the best
+- Oftentimes:more likely than not, usually
+- He opts to DO SMT:he chooses to DO SMT
+- Extend the funding:further investment
+- Extend lives:lengthen the lives of humans
+- A year or two here and there: the occasional (here and there) discovery of a medicine/treatment that results in an extension of one or two years to the human life
+- His view of what’s possible:his opinion of the actual possibility
+- In the arena of ~:in the area of, in the study of
+- Cheating death:defying death, not dying
+- Significantly larger scale: would be dozens of years or more (would be much bigger)
+-  The search for making A attainable:the quest/goal for having A usable to all people.
+- Lifespan:the amount of years (on average) a human (any living thing) can live~
+- picked up momentum:become more popular/main stream
+  - momentum: an impelling force or strength
+- Living sciences-related **endeavors [ɪn'devə]** :business that are related to “life science” (biology)
+- Recipients:companies that receive funding/investments from Google Ventures
+- Enterprise: a business/company/firm
+- **Diagnosis [‚daɪəg'nəʊsɪs**] :determining and defining an ailment
+  - ailment: an often persistent bodily disorder or disease; a cause for complaining
+- Alternative routes:other/newer methods of handling disease/treatment/ diagnoses [‚daɪəg'nəʊsɪz]/ nutrition...
+- The practice of A: the way of doing A
+- Tumors:an abnormal growth of tissue—a tumor may be cancerous.
+This mouse has a tumor on its back:
+- Obsolete: history, something no longer used, old school, non-existent...for many people, newspapers are becoming obsolete
+- Exec: short for “executive”—a high-ranking person in a company
+- Assembled a team:put together a team
+- Noted: famous, highly-regarded
+- Futurist: a person who predicts the future (a type of philosopher)Verbal support: NOT written support, only oral support
+- Ultimately: eventually, in the end
+- avatar [ˌævə`tɑr; ˌævəˋtɑ:]: a new personification of a familiar idea
+- Alzheimer: /a:lts-hai-me~z/

+DDM 202

+- My meter’s up: the time has expired on my parking meter.
+Parking  meters  allow  a  certain amount  of  time  for  which  you  can park—see the picture:...
+- opening up: will become free/available
+- Bucks:dollars
+- Living a lie: living a life that is FULL of lies!
+- Flat out: completely, absolutely
+- Tell me about it: I completely agree, I know
+- Soul sister: in this case; you think EXACTLY like me—it’s as if we were twins!
+- Common courtesy:   something   that   we   normally   do   which   is   considered courteous—holding the door for someone
+- The upper  hand:  the  advantage,  control, the superior position
+- Tag:a game where one child has to touch another child and so on and so forth!
+- Pair of bullets: a pair of aces!
+- A flush:  all  five  cards  having  the  same  suit!
+There  are  four  suits—hearts,diamonds, clubs and spades